We understand how important a functioning toilet is in the home, and it’s awful when something goes wrong with one.

 There are three types of toilet cistern: low level (easy to maintain), high level (accessible by stepladder) or concealed toilet cisterns.
 Concealed toilet cisterns may present maintenance access problems if the toilet installation wasn’t well planned.

 Time for a replacement?
-The Arte close coupled toilet is one of our most popular, contemporary designs
+The Tate close coupled toilet is one of our most popular, contemporary designs

 My cistern is constantly filling